 After supporting many family caregivers for over 20 years, I can tell you that many caregivers and adult children have not had the experience of things getting less many, experienced them getting worse.
 Many deal with self important family members daily.
 So I'm gonna share a story about one or two of my family caregivers.

 And this, the first one, breaks my heart.
 I'm gonna share the story of Star, it's not a real name.
 And her elderly narcissistic mother, Edith Star, was a mom of two adult children, and when her father died, she became her mother's care.
 Star's.
 Mom, let's call her.
 Edith came from a very well off family and as a young woman, Edith got married.

 She demanded her new husband live and stay in her parents' home.
 Edith hated that her husband would go out to work.
 He probably run, wanted to run out to work many days after.
 He said I do.
 But over time, after Edith went to great lengths to sabotage every job he had, Edith's husband stayed.
 So when Star's dad died, Star was left to take care of her mother and it was the most difficult and challenging thing Star would do.

 In the end, her inability to leave her narcissistic mom contributed to her death.
-And I know that sounds dramatic, but it’s true.
+And I know that sounds dramatic, but it's true.
 Star provided care for her mom for over five long years.
+It affected her physical and mental health.
 Star was a single mother of two sons.
 As I said before, they were both in college.
 Star needed to work for a living.
 She needed to pay the bills.

 She also felt obligated to provide care for her mom.
 And Edith embodied every single trait of a narcissist.
 A malignant narcissist is that she wanted what she wanted, when she wanted it, and nothing was going to get in her way.
 Edith went to great lengths to get her way.
 Star moved her mom into her home.